 Background: Trochanteric fractures are one of the commonest fractures seen in elderly people.
-We conducted a study association between co-morbidity and difficulties encountered during fixation of trochanteric fractures with Proximal femoral Nailing operated in the department of orthopaedics at Dr RPGMC Kangra at Tanda.
+We conducted a study association between osteoporosis and difficulties encountered during fixation of trochanteric fractures with Proximal femoral Nailing operated in the department of orthopaedics at Dr RPGMC Kangra at Tanda.

 Methods: This study was conducted on patients presenting to the Department of Orthopaedics at Dr RPGMC Tanda with trochanteric fractures and fulfilling the criteria and studied for a period of one year starting from the date of study.
 The patients were clinically evaluated at the time of admission.
-Demographic data of the patients such as age, sex, preoperative mobility status, pre-existing co-morbidities, type of fracture/fracture classification, degree of osteoporosis (measured by Singh's Index) were noted.
+Demographic data of the patients such as age, sex, pre-operative mobility status, pre-existing co-morbidities, type of fracture/fracture classification, degree of osteoporosis (measured by Singh's Index) were noted.

-Results: Hypertension was the most common comorbidity in 22 patients (with no difficulty) and anaemia in the patients with difficulty.
-Severity of osteoporosis was not significantly associated with the difficulties encountered
+Results: Severity of osteoporosis was not significantly associated with the difficulties encountered

-Conclusion: In this study, we observed that technical difficulty in PFN can arise in any patient irrespective of their comorbid conditions.
+Conclusion: In this study, we observed that technical difficulty in PFN can arise in any patient irrespective of degree of osteoporosis.

-Keywords: Comorbid, PFN, Difficulty
+Keywords: Osteoporosis, PFN, Difficulty.